O-Ring Video

 The O-rings should be easy to see and locate, there are at least one or two O-rings, but there could even be three or four, remove each o-ring using a flat-head screwdriver or needle-nose pliers.

-Apply Silicone grease to the faucet spout base where the O-rings will be re-installed.
+Apply Silicone Grease opens in a new tab opens in a new tabto the faucet spout base where the O-rings will be re-installed.

 Slip the new O-rings onto the faucet body within their grooved slots, making sure the O-rings are not twisted.